jlu-beep/jluVR/README.md

 Light-weight starter code for viewing 3D in the browser with React Three Fiber.

 Designed to work on desktop (mouse orbit) and on phones using gyroscope (no headset required).
-Optional: native WebXR VR button (for devices that support it).

 ---